-1 Calculation of the characteristics of acoustic wave reflection from the boundary between media with different acoustic properties

-2 Investigation of the acoustic properties of a structure formed by two walls and a gap between them between them (window, room, or special structure)

-3 Calculation of the acoustic matching characteristics of materials with a quarter-wave layer in the matching range with a given average frequency

-4 Calculation of crossover filters for an acoustic system
+- 1 Calculation of the characteristics of acoustic wave reflection from the boundary between media with different acoustic properties - 2 Investigation of the acoustic properties of a structure formed by two walls and a gap between them (window, room, or special structure) - 3 Calculation of the acoustic matching characteristics of materials with a quarter-wave layer in the matching range with a given average frequency - 4 Calculation of crossover filters for an acoustic system

-6. Independent work by students
+6. Independent work of the student

-In order to improve the quality of learning, modular tests and homework assignments on the subject are provided.
+In order to improve the quality of learning, a modular test and a homework test on the subject of the discipline are provided.